 In a statement released after the protests, Harvard said, “While we agree on the urgency of this global challenge, we respectfully disagree with divestment activists on the means by which a university should confront it.”
-Instead, Harvard argues it has a climate action plan that “explicitly recognizes what science has made clear: the world must move quickly to end its use of fossil fuels.”
+Instead, Harvard argues it has a climate action plan that “explicitly recognizes what science has made clear: the world must move quickly to end its use of .”

 Responding to the protest, Karen N. Peart, a Yale spokesperson, said that the university stood “firmly for the right to free expression.”
 She added, however, that it was “regrettable that the orchestrated protest came during a time when fellow students were participating in a collegiate career-defining contest and an annual tradition when thousands gather from around the world to enjoy and celebrate the storied traditions of both football programs and universities.”